-- Check the telephone number you entered, including any digits required for outside access or long distance - In Control Panel, open Phone and Modem Options, and check the dialing options-look for duplicate digits for outside access or long distance. - Make sure the number you're calling isn't busy. - If you have call-waiting, disable it-see Windows Help and Support, and contact your telephone company for information.
+- Check the telephone number you entered, including any digits required for outside access or long distance. - In Control Panel, open Phone and Modem Options, and check the dialing options-look for duplicate digits for outside access or long distance. - Make sure the number you're calling isn't busy. - If you're in a foreign country/region, the dial tone may not be recognized by the modem.
+Click Start, Control Panel, Printers and Other Hardware, Phone and Modem Options.
+Select your modem on the Modems tab, then click Properties, Modem, and disable the option that waits for a dial tone. - If you have call-waiting, disable it-see Windows Help and Support, and contact your telephone company for information.